Stomach Flu vs Food Poisoning: How to Spot the Difference?

 |---|---|---|

-| Primary Causes | Viruses such as norovirus and rotavirus (WHO Diarrhoeal Disease Fact Sheets) | Bacteria, viruses, parasites, or toxins in contaminated food (CDC Foodborne Illness Guidelines) |
+| Primary Causes | Viruses such as norovirus and rotavirus | Bacteria, viruses, parasites, or toxins in contaminated food |

-| Onset Timing | Usually develops after viral exposure (ACG Clinical Guidelines on Acute Infectious Diarrhea) | Often begins after ingestion of contaminated food (CDC Foodborne Illness Guidelines) |
+| Onset Timing | Usually develops after viral exposure | Often begins after ingestion of contaminated food |

-| Duration | Often lasts several days (WHO Diarrhoeal Disease Fact Sheets) | Many mild cases resolve within a shorter period (ACG Clinical Guidelines on Acute Infectious Diarrhea) |
+| Duration | Often lasts several days | Many mild cases resolve within a shorter period |

-| Transmission | Person-to-person contact; contaminated surfaces (WHO Diarrhoeal Disease Fact Sheets) | Contaminated food or beverages (CDC Foodborne Illness Guidelines) |
+| Transmission | Person-to-person contact; contaminated surfaces | Contaminated food or beverages |

-| Group Pattern | Spreads easily in schools, daycare centers, and institutions | Multiple people ill after eating the same food |
+| Group Pattern | Spreads easily in schools, daycare centers, and institutions | Several people fall ill after eating the same food |

 Conclusion

-However, warning signs such as severe dehydration, blood in stool, persistent high fever, or symptoms lasting several days require medical attention (ACG Clinical Guidelines on Acute Infectious Diarrhea).
+Both conditions are usually self-limiting and improve with supportive care, particularly adequate hydration.
+Oral rehydration solutions are recommended to prevent dehydration, especially in vulnerable populations.
+However, warning signs such as severe dehydration, blood in stool, persistent high fever, or symptoms lasting several days require medical attention.

 Recognizing the differences between stomach flu and food poisoning allows for appropriate home care and timely medical consultation.
 While both are uncomfortable, most people recover fully with rest, hydration, and careful monitoring.